University City High School (San Diego)

 University City High School (UCHS) is a comprehensive four-year public high school in the University City section of San Diego, California, United States.
 It is part of San Diego Unified School District.
 The school opened its doors in September 1981.
-The school was ranked 222nd in 2008 and 297th in 2009 on Newsweeks list of Best U.S. Public High Schools.
-In 2013, The Washington Post ranked the school as the 602nd most challenging high school in America.
+It was ranked 222nd in 2008 and 297th in 2009 on Newsweeks list of Best U.S. Public High Schools.
+In 2013, The Washington Post ranked UCHS as the 602nd most challenging high school in America.

 Academic assessment

 UCHS offers a wide range of instructional programs.
 The Advanced Placement Program, Gifted and Talented Education (GATE) Program, the seminar program, and the special education program address the needs of identified students.
 UCHS students have the opportunity to take visual and performing arts courses and practical arts courses.

 The school offers 15 AP classes: Biology, Chemistry, Environmental Science, Physics C, Statistics, US Government, US History, World History, English Language and Composition, English Literature and Composition, Art History, Studio Art, Psychology, Computer science and Spanish Language.
 The school also participates in the Accelerated College Program with San Diego Mesa College to offer Calculus, Linear Algebra, Discrete Mathematics, and Political Science.
 These classes are taught by Mesa College professors on the University City High School campus.
 The school also provides some performance programs, such as breakdancing and freestyle dance.